Super Smash Bros.: Competitive play

 While some tournaments and competitive events were held for the first Smash game around its release, a significant competitive Super Smash Bros. community began to emerge in 2002, after the release of Melee.
 The community largely emerged through decentralized grassroots efforts, without official support from Nintendo.
 The competitive Melee community gradually united through websites like Smashboards, an online forum created to discuss the Smash series prior to Melee's release.
 Competitive Melee gradually developed a self-sufficient community, and in 2004 Major League Gaming (MLG) began hosting Melee esports competitions, creating a tournament circuit for the game.'
 MLG's Melee tournaments brought about an era called the "Golden Age of Melee", with some of the game's best players, including Ken Hoang, becoming well known.'

 Joseph Marquez, known as "Mang0", won the Melee tournament at EVO 2013.

 MLG ended its Melee circuit in 2007 due to the release of Brawl, and much of the attention given to Melee was diverted to its sequel.
-Gameplay changes in Brawl aimed at appealing to casual players, however, made it less popular among competitive players, and in the competitive community gradually returned to Melee.
+Gameplay changes in Brawl aimed at appealing to casual players, however, made it less popular among competitive players, and the competitive community gradually returned to Melee.
 In 2013, members of the Melee community rallied for the game's inclusion at the 2013 edition of the Evolution Championship Series (EVO), an annual fighting game tournament.
 Nintendo intervened, seeking to cancel the Melee tournament, but allowed the event to proceed after significant backlash.
 The tournament was won by Joseph "Mang0" Marquez, who had made his breakout Melee performance at EVO 2007—the last time a Smash game was featured—where he placed third.

 Melee's appearance at EVO 2013 vastly increased its competitive popularity, and was raised further later that year when Travis Beauchamp released The Smash Brothers, a documentary series about Melee's competitive history.'
 The Smash Brothers documentary covered the community's history at past MLG and EVO events, and contributed to Melee overtaking Brawl's competitive popularity.
 It was released during a time in which five players—collectively termed Melee's "Five Gods"—were dominating Melee tournaments: Marquez, Jason "Mew2King" Zimmerman, Juan "Hungrybox" DeBiedma, Adam "Armada" Lindgren, and Kevin "PPMD" Nanney.'